shivashant25/Power-platform-Copilot/Instructions/Labs/Lab-01.md

 9. Select **Done** and select **Save**.

 10. In the list of environments, your **Copilot** environment should now show as **Preparing**.

-    Your practice environment will take a few minutes to provision.
+11. Your practice environment will take a few minutes to provision.
 Refresh the **Environments** list if needed.

-11. When your environment shows as **Ready**, select your **Practice** environment by selecting the ellipses next to the name to expand the drop-down menu and select **Settings**.
+12. When your environment shows as **Ready**, select your **Copilot** environment by selecting the ellipses next to the name to expand the drop-down menu and select **Settings**.

-12. Explore the different areas in **Settings** that you are interested in but do not make any changes.
+13. Explore the different areas in **Settings** that you are interested in but do not make any changes.